 - Order food in teahouses at least half or an hour before you expect to eat.
 Especially Dal Bhat.
 Be patient.

 We hope this guide was helpful in answering any queries you may have about trekking in Nepal.
-If not, you could comment or email us your questions.
+If not, you can comment or email us your queries.
 We are always happy to help.

-If you find any information in this article to be incorrect, please let us know by commenting or by email.
+If you find any irrelevant information in this article, please let us know by commenting or by email.
 We thank you for your time.